 - Systems in place to support the student through doctoral studies.

 Students are admitted in the fall semester only.
-A maximum of four students are accepted annually.
+A maximum of 4-6 students are accepted annually.

 Admission to the Certificate in Research Methods in Education

 The PhD in Arts Administration is designed to concurrently earn a Graduate Certificate in Research Methods in Education.
-Students must apply separately to both the PhD and the Graduate Certificate in UK’s Apply Yourself system.
-Of note, Apply Yourself will require you to submit your applications separately using different email addresses.
+Students must apply separately to both the PhD and the Graduate Certificate.
+However, students do NOT need to apply for the certificate unless and until they are accepted into the PhD in Arts Administration.
+Upon acceptance, students will receive specific instructions on how to apply.